-In Lambeth 40 pharmacies deliver level 1 and 7 pharmacies deliver level 2 substance misuse services.
+In Lambeth 39 pharmacies deliver level 1 and 7 pharmacies deliver level 2 substance misuse services.

 - In Lambeth, 2016-17, there were an estimated 12.32 opiate and crack users per 1,000 population aged 15 to 64 years.
-This is the fifth-highest rate per population in London. - The needle and syringe programme aims to reduce the transmission of blood borne viruses in this population. - The supervised administration service aims to support drug users to manage their treatment as reduce drug related crime. - There is documented evidence that needle and syringe programmes are effective and the service is aligning with local strategic priorities to reduce harm associated with drug misuse. - Given the benefits of the substance misuse service, the alignment with local strategic priorities and that there are no non-pharmacy providers of supervised administration this service is considered relevant to meet the pharmaceutical needs of our population.
+This is the fifth-highest rate per population in London. - The needle and syringe programme aims to reduce the transmission of blood borne viruses in this population. - The supervised administration service aims to support drug users to manage their treatment as reduce drug related crime. - There is documented evidence that needle and syringe programmes are effective and the service is aligning with local strategic priorities to reduce harm associated with drug misuse. - Given the benefits of the substance misuse service, the alignment with local strategic priorities and that there are no non-pharmacy providers of supervised administration the service secures improvements or better access to, or that have contributed towards meeting the need for, pharmaceutical services.